TTTriplicate/Open-Shortest-Path-First/README.md

 The results were stored in a dictionary, mapping the router label to the current minimum length, and outputted at each iteration.

-The actual output of the program:
+The actual output of the program with the given graph:
 ```python
 {0: 0, 1: 0, 2: 0, 4: 0, 5: 0, 7: 0, 9: 0, 10: 0}
 {0: 0, 1: 1, 2: 0, 4: 8, 5: 0, 7: 4, 9: 0, 10: 0}